COVID-19 (Coronavirus) Information

-The University of Tennessee System, and all UT campuses and institutes, are monitoring and responding to the coronavirus outbreak for the safety and health of our University community and the state of Tennessee.
-The outbreak has been declared by the World Health Organization as a pandemic.
+The University of Tennessee System, and all UT campuses and institutes, are monitoring and responding to the COVID-19 pandemic for the safety and health of our University community and the people of Tennessee.

-This website section will be updated as new details become available or information changes.
+This section of our website will be updated as new details become available or information changes.

 Public Health Information